 Which is the most important phase of the web development life cycle?

-All the phases of the web development process are equally important.
+All the phases of website development process are equally important.
 If there is a lack of effort in any of the phases, be it coding or maintenance, the website is affected.
 But the first stage is generally considered to be crucial as it involves understanding the client’s requirements and starting with the wrong foot, which could lead to months of work down the drain.

-How to design a good website?
+How to convert an idea into a good website?

 Are websites and web apps different?